Operads for algebraic quantum field theory: Algebra adjunctions

-\begin{rem} In the context of quantum field theory, the full orthogonal subcategory $\ovr{\CC} \subseteq \ovr{\DD}$ should be interpreted as a subcategory of particularly ``nice'' spacetimes, e.g.\ discs in Example \ref{ex:chiralCFT} or diamonds in Lorentzian quantum field theory.
-A $j$-local object $A\in\Alg(\O_{\ovr{\DD}})$ is then a quantum field theory on the bigger spacetime category $\ovr{\DD}$ which is already determined by its restriction $\O_j^\ast(A)\in \Alg(\O_{\ovr{\CC}})$ to the subcategory of ``nice'' spacetimes $\ovr{\CC}$.
-In this sense, $j$-local objects should be interpreted as quantum field theories that satisfy a local-to-global property.
-Corollary \ref{cor:jlocal} states that the category of such quantum field theories that satisfy the local-to-global property is equivalent to the category $\Alg(\O_{\ovr{\CC}})$ of quantum field theories which are only defined on the category $\ovr{\CC}$ of ``nice'' spacetimes. \end{rem}
+\begin{rem} In the context of quantum field theory, the full orthogonal subcategory $\ovr{\CC} \subseteq \ovr{\DD}$ should be interpreted as a subcategory of particularly ``nice'' spacetimes, e.g.\ disks in Euclidean quantum field theory or diamonds in Lorentzian quantum field theory, cf.\ Example \ref{ex:LCQFTnoTS}.
+A $j$-local object $A \in \Alg_{\O_{\ovr{\DD}}}(\MM)$ is a quantum field theory on the bigger spacetime category $\ovr{\DD}$ fully determined by its restriction $\O_j^\ast(A) \in \Alg_{\O_{\ovr{\CC}}}(\MM)$ to the subcategory of ``nice'' spacetimes $\ovr{\CC}$.
+In this sense, $j$-local objects should be interpreted as quantum field theories that satisfy a local-to-global property, which is similar to the one in factorization homology \cite{AyalaFrancis,LurieHA}.
+Corollary \ref{cor:jlocal} states that the category of quantum field theories that satisfy this local-to-global property is equivalent to the category $\Alg_{\O_{\ovr{\CC}}}(\MM)$ of quantum field theories that are defined only on the subcategory $\ovr{\CC}$ of ``nice'' spacetimes.
+These techniques in particular apply to spacetimes with boundaries, in which case such adjunctions provide interesting insights into boundary conditions for quantum field theories, see \cite{BDSboundary}. \end{rem}